riboseinc/rfc-openpgp-sca/sections/09-encoding.md

 *  MPI of an EC point representing a public key

-* a variable-length field containing parameters, formatted as
-  follows:

- - a one-octet size of the following fields; values 0 and 0xff are reserved for future extensions

- - a one-octet value 01, reserved for future extensions

- - a one-octet hash function ID used in the SM2DSA algorithm

 Algorithm-Specific Fields for SM2PKE keys:

 * a variable-length field containing a curve OID, formatted